-We intend to continue to focus on growth, including through capitalizing on strong industry fundamentals, strengthening our healthcare clients' connection to our growing platform, acquiring new clients and expanding our capacity and expanding and strengthening our platform through healthcare-related acquisitions.
+We intend to continue to focus on growth, including through capitalizing on strong industry fundamentals, strengthening our healthcare clients' connection to our growing platform, acquiring new clients and expanding our capacity and growing and strengthening our platform through healthcare-related acquisitions.
 One element of our growth strategy is to expand our service offerings to clients.
 As a result, we have added and will continue to add additional services to our client offerings.
 We may not succeed in making our clients sufficiently aware of existing and future services or in creating client acceptance of these services at the prices we would want to charge.
 In addition, we may be required to devote resources to educate our clients, with no assurance that a sufficient number of clients will use our services for commercial success to be achieved.
 We may not identify trends correctly, or may not be able to bring new services to market as quickly, effectively as our competitors.
 In addition, new services may alienate existing clients or cause us to lose business to our competitors.
 If any of the foregoing occurs, it could have a material adverse effect on our operating results and could cause the market price of our Subordinate Voting Shares to decline.
-We also plan to grow through acquisitions.
+We have also grown, and plan to continue to grow, through acquisitions.
 Our acquisition strategy depends in part on the availability of suitable candidates at valuations accretive to our business and the availability of required financing.
 We may face competition for acquisitions from other participants in our industry and from financial buyers with greater financial resources.
-Furthermore, there can be no assurance that if we acquire what we consider to be a suitable candidate, that we will be able to successfully integrate the operations of the acquired company into our operations on an accretive basis.
+Furthermore, there can be no assurance that we will be able to successfully integrate the operations of acquired companies into our operations on an accretive basis.